Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 When equipment started moving, updates came through quickly.
 Location accuracy was solid, and playback history worked well for reviewing past movements.

-That said, alerts were felt as immediate or attention-grabbing as SpaceHawk during after-hours movement tests.
+That said, alerts didn't feel as immediate or attention-grabbing as SpaceHawk's during after-hours movement tests.
 I had to check the app more deliberately rather than being prompted to act.

 The SilverCloud app does the job, but it's not something you enjoy using.
 LAS 54 gives you location data, history, and geofencing, but the interface feels dated and less intuitive than other trackers on this list.
 Over time, that friction matters.

-Go for LAS 54, if your main goal is keeping tabs on trailers, mowers, or equipment that sits overnight, it works well.
-And you want fast, urgent alerts and a smoother day-to-day experience, other trackers do that better.
+Go for LAS 54 if your main goal is keeping tabs on trailers, mowers, or equipment that sits overnight, it works well for that.
+If you want fast, urgent alerts and a smoother day-to-day experience, other trackers on this list do that better.

 Key Features